AimanAminuddin/myrepo/README.md

 # Run the main script
 python main.py

+# Read the notebook: TutorAssignment.ipynb for model results
 ```
-*Read the notebook: TutorAssignment.ipynb for model results
---
+---